 Neal Martin rarely issues a perfect score so the six recipients of his (98 – 100)s are ones to acquire if the price is right!
 Top barrel scores are shown in the table below.

 |Vieux Chateau Certan||(98-100)|

 |Le Tertre Roteboeuf||(97-99)|

 It comes as no surprise that Margaux 2015 has been well rated by Martin as it has consistently been scored top marks by a number of critics.
 Haut Brion has already seen a price rise on Liv-ex today and we expect increased demand to see the value in these wines grow in the coming days.
-For more information contact us on 0203 384 2262.
+For more on our wine investments contact us on 0203 384 2262.